-This brochure was made possible in part by financial assistance provided by the Oregon Department of Land Conservation and Development Technical Assistance Grant Programment Packet - Page 225 of 244
+This brochure was made possible in part by financial assistance provided by the Oregon Department of Land Conservation and Development Technical Assistance Grant Program.

 The south Metro region has experienced rapid growth over the past two decades.
 The cities of Wilsonville, Tualatin and Sherwood have undergone significant increases in population, households and employment.
 In 2002, Metro added the Coffee Creek Industrial Area into the Urban Growth Boundary with the designation as a Regionally Significant Industrial Area (RSIA), which protects the area from competing commercial or residential development.